leyfall/coding_journey/DAYS.md

 - gday lad! done doing the build a movie ticket booking calculator task
 - Build a Travel Weather Planner (time to test what I learned)
 - okay so far its good,maybe
+- exam done btw (did not do good but anyway)